 Living the digital nomad life you can easily work from home and avoid this kind of stressful situations.
 Depending on your job, you can work independently from others and can thus implement routines that help you energize.

 The remote work makes it possible to communicate with your employer, clients or colleagues via a chosen electronic medium.
 Firstly, this usually restricts the time of energy-draining interactions.
 And secondly, that naturally keeps other people at a distant level, which often makes it easier for introverts.
+There are plenty of online jobs that are perfect for introverts.

 But the working part of a digital nomad life can also have downsides for introvert people.
 If you want to work as a freelancer, you will likely have to look for new clients on a regular basis.
 That means applying for jobs, doing interviews and getting a kind of job training or orientation over and over again.
 Depending on your level of shyness, this might be stressful for you.